corpnewt/CorpBot.py/README.md

 ## Bot
 ####	Bot Cog (23 commands) - Bot.py Extension:
 	  $adminunlim [yes_no]
-	   └─ Sets whether or not to allow unlimited xp to admins (owner only).
+	   └─ Sets whether or not to allow unlimited xp to admins (bot-admin only).
 	  $avatar [filename]
 	   └─ Sets the bot's avatar (owner only).
 	  $basadmin [yes_no]